TABLE OF CONTENTS

 If you want to get an Advanced Premium Tax Credit to help pay your premiums, you have to apply for coverage via the Health Insurance Marketplace.
 Otherwise, you can purchase a health plan directly from an insurance company that offers coverage in Illinois.
 Individuals, families, and small business owners who do not qualify for a tax credit may benefit from purchasing a plan directly from an off-exchange insurance company.

 If you don’t want to purchase traditional health coverage, you may join a health sharing plan.
 Under this type of plan, you pay a monthly fee that goes into a pool of funds to pay members’ medical expenses.
 Health sharing plans aren’t health insurance and are not required to cover pre-existing conditions.
 There’s no guarantee a health share plan will pay your medical expenses.

-Health savings accounts and flexible spending accounts aren’t substitutes for health insurance.
-Even if you have money in an HSA or FSA, you should still have health insurance if you develop an illness or injury requiring a lengthy hospitalization or visit to an emergency room.
-In 2016, the average cost of a hospital stay was $11,700, higher than the annual limit for HSA and FSA contributions.
+you have money in an HSA or FSA, you should still have health insurance if you develop an illness or injury requiring a lengthy hospitalization or visit to an emergency room.
+In 2020, the average cost of a hospital stay in Iowa was $2,683 per day.
 Having health insurance protects you from having to bear the burden of these high costs on your own.

 Health insurance and short-term disability coverage have different purposes.
 Health insurance covers your medical expenses, while short-term disability replaces your lost income if you can’t work due to an injury.
 It’s good to combine STD coverage with your health insurance to ensure you have some income coming in while you’re recuperating.